MicrosoftDocs/visualstudio-docs/docs/test/configure-unit-tests-by-using-a-dot-runsettings-file.md

 This option can help you isolate a problematic test that causes a test host crash.
 Running the collector creates an output file (*Sequence.xml*) in *TestResults*, which captures the order of execution of the test before the crash.

 You can run blame in 3 different modes:
-- Enabling just the sequence file, but not collecting dumps.
+- Enabling just the sequence file, but not collecting dumps
-- Enabling crash dump, to create a dump when testhost crashes.
+- Enabling crash dump, to create a dump when testhost crashes
-- Enabling hang dump, to create a dump when test does not finish before given timeout.
+- Enabling hang dump, to create a dump when test does not finish before given timeout

 The XML configuration should be placed directly into `<RunSettings>` node: